beejjorgensen/cs344_curriculum/week08/exploration-8.2.md

 entry takes up a certain amount of size (e.g 4 bytes), that's a lot of memory (eg 16 megabytes) used for a process's page table.

-Multiple by a lot of processes running on your system (e.g. 200) noq we're talking a _metric ton_ of space used just for page tables (e.g.
+Multiply by a lot of processes running on your system (e.g. 200) now we're talking a _metric ton_ of space used just for page tables (e.g.
 3.2 GB).